Oregon House OKs more funds for emergency shelter program, including Bend's project - KTVZ

 SALEM, Ore.
 (KTVZ) -- The Oregon House voted Thursday to allocate more general fund dollars for Project Turnkey, which has focused on the creation and maintenance of emergency shelter units to help unhoused Oregonians.
 One of the four remaining projects it would fund is the city of Bend's plan to buy and convert the Bend Value Inn on Division Street.

-House Bill 2004 B appropriates $9.7 million to the Department of Administrative Services for distribution to the Oregon Community Foundation for acquisition, renovation, and operation of shelters through Project Turnkey, Oregon House Democrats said in a news release, which continues below:
+House Bill 2004 B appropriates $9.7 million to the Department of Administrative Services for distribution to the Oregon Community Foundation for acquisition, renovation, and operation of shelters through Project Turnkey, Oregon House Democrats said.

+City of Bend spokesman Joshua Romero says the city is submitting documents and preparing for the final review of Bend's proposal with the Oregon Community Foundation, set for next Wednesday night.

 The projects funded by this legislation would add a combined total of 132 units of shelter in Deschutes, Multnomah, Malheur and Yamhill counties.